mwasplund/mwasplund.github.io/_posts/2020-08-15-build-system-proposal.md

 tags: Build Modules Soup C++
 category: blog
 ---
+# A New Way to Build and Collaborate

 You may already be skeptical - "Why do we need yet another competing solution for building our code?".
 The concern that this would further fragment our community is valid.
 I have spent a majority of my career as a software engineer advocating to not reinvent what can instead be borrowed and extended from others.
 This has made the process of presenting my ideas for this project a challenge.
 At first glance, it seems like the former is a direct contradiction to the latter.
 However, I believe we are at a pivotal time in the history of C++ that makes this the perfect time to transition to a new system.
 I think you will find that these ideas presented have the possibility to create a solution that will resolve many issues plaguing our community today, with minimal impact to existing code.